 If you found the Puzzle Finder ESL Icebreaker activity useful, then you’re going to love this book: 39 ESL Icebreakers for Teenagers and Adults.
 There are 38 more icebreakers that are guaranteed to help get your semester started off on the right foot, with students getting more comfortable with each other and also with you.

 It’s lesson planning made easy so you can have more time to do the stuff that you really love to do!
 Drinking a beer with friends, going for a hike, chilling out with some Netflix-whatever!
 Don’t spend more time planning lessons than necessary.

 You can check out the book for yourself on Amazon.
 It’s available in both print and e-versions.
 The cheaper electronic copy can be read on any device (smartphone, tablet, Mac, or PC) by downloading the free Kindle reading app.
 It’s super easy to have top-quality ESL icebreakers at your fingertips anywhere you go.

 Are you ready to make your classes even better and save time while planning lessons?
 Check out 39 ESL Icebreakers for Teenagers and Adults on Amazon today:

 What are your thoughts about Puzzle Finder, a fun ESL ice breaker?
+Did you try it out or do you have some other icebreaker puzzles that you’d like to recommend?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful teaching resource.